 This integration works for Kasa devices of supported types.
 See the List of Compatible Devices for the specific devices known to be compatible.
 Notable exclusions include the fact that Matter-capable Kasa products are not compatible with this integration (e.g., the KP125M, as opposed to the non-Matter KP125).
 However, such devices may be added directly via the Matter integration.

 NOTE: Some users have reported that updating firmware on their Kasa devices has prevented local control (i.e., over the LAN rather than cloud) from working.
 If you prefer local control and have a Kasa device currently controllable locally, you may wish to consider avoiding firmware updates on that device and ensuring automatic device firmware updates in the Kasa app are disabled to prevent this from happening without intervention.
-In mid-2025, the vendor also changed cloud connectivity configuration, requiring at least Hubitat hub platform version 2.4.2.137 for cloud control (and it is possible such changes may occur again in the future).
-We suggest using local control whenever possible.

 Most users will want to begin with Scan LAN for Kasa devices to add and follow the prompts to add any desired devices to Hubitat.
 For more information from the original developer, see the “?” icon in the upper-right corner of the app, or visit https://github.com/DaveGut/HubitatActive/blob/master/KasaDevices/README.md.